bharatsesham/low-level-design-primer/README.md

       Q.enqueue(w)
 ```

-Pseudo code for a breadth first search algorithm on a tree:
+Pseudo code for a breadth-first search algorithm on a tree:

 ```python
 def BFS_on_tree(tree T, start node s)